citronneur/kerlab/README.md

 ## kerticket Kerberos Ticket Viewer

 Print informations of ticket saved on disk.
 Use to convert a ticket into hashcat compatible format.
+We can decrytp the `EncTicketPartBody` using the hash or the password of the service (including krbtgt).

 ```
 kerticket 0.1.0